Poorna Jagannathan

-Poorna Jagannathan (/ˈpɔːrnə ˌdʒɑːɡəˈnɑːθən/ POR-nə-_-JAH-gə-NAH-thən; born December 22, 1972) is an Indian-American producer and actress.
-She is known for her portrayal of Safar Khan in the HBO drama miniseries The Night Of, as well as for her role as Nalini Vishwakumar in the Netflix teen comedy series Never Have I Ever.
+Poorna Jagannathan (/ˈpɔːrnə ˌdʒɑːɡəˈnɑːθən/ POR-nə-_-JAH-gə-NAH-thən; born December 22, 1972) is an American producer and actress.
+She is known for her portrayal of Safar Khan in the HBO drama miniseries The Night Of as well as for her role as Nalini Vishwakumar in the Netflix teen comedy series Never Have I Ever.
+She also portrayed Lucky in the Hulu crime comedy series Deli Boys and Zoe Macon in the DC Universe series Lanterns.

 Poorna also co-conceived, produced, and acted in the play Nirbhaya, which was considered "one of the most powerful and urgent pieces of human rights theatre ever made," and is regarded as a critical moment in India's history of women's empowerment.

 Poorna was named among the "Top 100 Most Impactful Asians" in America in 2021, 2022 and 2025 by Goldhouse.
 People magazine featured her in their 2024 “The Beautiful Issue” while Verve magazine named her among the top 50 most powerful women in India in 2014.

 Early life

-Poorna was born on on December 22, 1972 in Tunis, Tunisia, to Indian parents Vasantha Krishnan and G. Jagannathan.
+Poorna was born on December 22, 1972 in Tunis, Tunisia, to Vasantha Krishnan and G. Jagannathan.
 Her father, G. Jagannathan, was an Indian diplomat working at the Indian diplomatic mission to Tunisia.
-Her step-brother Sean T. Krishnan is also an actor.

 She grew up in India, Pakistan, Ireland, Brazil and Argentina, and speaks Tamil, Hindi, English, Spanish and Portuguese.
 Poorna studied at the Sardar Patel School in Delhi and attended the University of Brasília before graduating in journalism from the University of Maryland, College Park.
-She earned a scholarship to pursue a Master of Fine Arts in acting at the Actors Studio Drama School at Pace University.
-Although she dropped out after the first year, she continued to study acting under her mentor, Elizabeth Kemp.
+She earned a scholarship to pursue a Master of Fine Arts in acting at the Actors Studio Drama School at Pace University, but dropped out after the first year.
 Poorna went on to train at The Barrow Group where she is currently a board and company member.
 Before her career as an actor, Poorna spent 15 years working in advertising at agencies like TBWA\Worldwide, Ogilvy, and Deutsch Inc. before starting her own consultancy, Cowgirls & Indians.
+She quit her advertising career and focused solely on acting in 2016.